jonpas/dotfiles/.vim/local/vim-sqflint-ale/README.md

 ### Plugin

-Install using a method your choice.
+Install using a method of your choice.

 **[vim-plug](https://github.com/junegunn/vim-plug):**
 ```viml